ZahraB21/ZahraB21/README.md

 ### Hi there 👋

-I'm a software/web developer who is passionate about the latest web technolofies and frameworks.
+I'm a software/web developer who is passionate about the latest web technologies and frameworks.

 [My LinkedIn Profile](https://www.linkedin.com/in/jana-behfarshad/)